OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Console/Connecting-to-Wifi-Networks.md

-#### Enabling a Network Configuration
+#### Changing your Enabled Network Configuration

-// TODO: this whole section should be CHANGING the selected network since youwill automatically be connected

-To enable a network, click the checkmark button on a network that is not enabled.
+To change which network is currently enabled, click the `Enable` button on a network that is not enabled.

 ![wifi-enable-button](../img/connecting-to-wifi-5.png)

+Your Omega will then restart the wireless adapter in order to apply the changes.

 #### Removing a Network